pbs-assess/gfmpa/README.md

 ### Folders:

-- `analysis`: R code to run the analyses
+- `analysis`: code to run the analyses
-- `data-generated`: data that has been manipulated and cached
+- `data-generated`: data that have been manipulated and cached
 - `data-raw`: raw data; mostly kept locally and not in version control due to size
-- `figs`: folder for generated figures
+- `figs`: generated figures
+- `text`: manuscript text; copied from an Overleaf repository (do not edit here)

 ### Analysis instructions: